University Administrative Policies

 • description of the cost,

-• reason for transfer,
+• reason for the transfer,

 • explanation as to how the receiving sponsored award benefits from the cost,